petr7555/pv278-weather-advisor/README.md

   To achieve this, [surge-preview](https://github.com/afc163/surge-preview) action has been [cloned](https://github.com/petr7555/surge-preview) and source code modified.
   Having the preview deployment on a subdomain is needed so that Auth0 allowed URLs can be configured.
-  The downside is that without `https`, the PWA does not work.
+  The downside is that Surge does not privde SSL certificate for subdomains and without `https`, the PWA does not work.
 Which is fine for PR preview.